Speech & Drama

 Costumes and Props

 Costuming and props are only permitted for the Drama selection.
-Competitors should select material that requires an absolute minimum of props, and these should be portable.
+Competitors should select material that requires an absolute minimum of props, which should be portable.
 All props and costumes remain the sole responsibility of the competitors.
 Competitors should use good judgment in selecting suitable dress for their presentations.
 It is not intended that students use elaborate costumes.

 Note: no live flame is permitted on stage.